philippeback/amber-kickstart/README.md

     http://localhost:4000

 The IDE will show.
-If it doesn't, make sure your browser isn't killing popup windows.
-I took me a while to realize that :-(
+If it doesn't, make sure your browser isn't blocking popup windows.

-Go to the SamplePackage at the bottom.
+In the Smalltalk browser go to the SamplePackage at the bottom.

 To commit code, Ctrl-space and then 'k' when on a given package.

-## template/

-This is a template/ folder which contains something you can copy or run out of the box.

-    cd template
-    amber serve